T

 $20–$35

-Convenience store meals, ramen shops, and casual eateries.
+Convenience store meals, ramen shops, street food like takoyaki.

 Transport